NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Getting_Started.md

 The GDC Data Transfer Tool provides an optimized method of transferring data to and from the GDC, and enables resumption of interrupted transfers.

-[//]: # (The tool's download and upload functionality is built upon a high-performance, UDP-based data transfer protocol known as [UDT](http://udt.sourceforge.net/), or User Datagram Protocol (UDP)-based Data Transfer.
-The UDT protocol is implemented in C++ for speed, but exposed via Python to provide a clean, user-friendly command line interface.
-The GDC Data Transfer Tool is also capable of performing TCP downloads for cases where UDP traffic may be blocked.)

 ## Downloading the GDC Data Transfer Tool

 ### System Recommendations